jarig/atom-vsowork/README.md

 # Usage

-1. In package settings Set up VSO REST url
+1. In package settings Set up VSO Collection url
-URL should be something like: https://[username].visualstudio.com/DefaultCollection/[project]/_apis
+URL should be something like: https://[username].visualstudio.com/DefaultCollection

+2. Set project name, ex: MyProject

+3. Set query path, ex: My Queries/Assigned to me

+  NOTE: You'll need create one in VSO and it should be of **Flat** type.

-2. Press cmd-shift-j to open search box
+4. Press cmd-shift-v (or ctrl-shift-v) to open search box

-3. Type to make searches
+5. Type to filter items by title